Categories

 Use Google Maps to do a skills-based search

-Based on their likes/dislikes craft a tailored list of companies and managers to proactively call through on their behalf.
-You can easily find out companies which take on the candidate’s skill set by searching for the skills on google maps and cross referencing the companies on LinkedIn.
-From here it’s easy to navigate around the company and find your best point/s of contact.
+Based on their likes/dislikes, craft a tailored list of companies and managers to call through on their behalf proactively.
+You can easily find out companies that take on the candidate’s skill set by searching for the skills on Google Maps and cross-referencing the companies on LinkedIn.
+From here, it’s easy to navigate around the company and find your best point/s of contact.

-If you don’t get through to a manager make sure that you send a tailored follow up email which explains that you’ve discussed the company / the candidate’s interest in the work which they are doing there.
-I usually attach a copy of the candidate’s CV with personal details removed as hopefully their relevant experience will grab the manager’s attention!
+If you don’t get through to a manager, make sure that you send a tailored follow-up email that explains that you’ve discussed the company / the candidate’s interest in the work that they are doing there.
+I usually attach a copy of the candidate’s CV with personal details removed as, hopefully, their relevant experience will grab the manager’s attention!

-Companies are much more likely to get back to you if they feel that it’s a genuine approach on behalf of a candidate, rather than a speculative mail shot.
-Make reference to the projects which the candidate has mentioned and how they could add value to the company!
+Companies are much more likely to get back to you if they feel that it’s a genuine approach on behalf of a candidate rather than a speculative mail shot.
+Make reference to the projects that the candidate has mentioned and how they could add value to the company!

 Email out their skills-based profile

-There aren’t enough hours in the day to call everybody, so tell the candidate you would like to send out their skills based profile to a wider network of managers to ensure that they are being marketed to all relevant companies.
-Working in a tech industry, I’d usually include the skill-set in the subject title so that clients know how to filter emails I sent- it also ensures that the niche skills which could be of interest grab the attention of recipients.
+There aren’t enough hours in the day to call everybody, so tell the candidate you would like to send out their skills-based profile to a wider network of managers to ensure that they are being marketed to all relevant companies.
+Working in the tech industry, I’d usually include the skill set in the subject title so that clients know how to filter emails I sent- it also ensures that the niche skills that could be of interest grab the attention of recipients.

 Stay engaged

-Arguably most important is to make sure that you keep in contact with the candidate throughout the process and let them know what’s going on with their application/s.
-It doesn’t take long to pop a candidate a quick five minute call / email to let them know of any updates, in return they’ll be grateful (in an industry where reputation is important and referrals are key) it seems mad that you wouldn’t want to keep them happy.
-Further down the line they’ll also be more likely to keep you up to date on leads and people in their network looking (gold dust!).
+Arguably, the most important is to make sure that you keep in contact with the candidate throughout the process and let them know what’s going on with their application/s.
+It doesn’t take long to pop a candidate a quick five-minute call/email to let them know of any updates; in return, they’ll be grateful (in an industry where reputation is essential and referrals are key).
+It seems mad that you wouldn’t want to keep them happy.
+Further down the line, they’ll also be more likely to keep you up to date on leads and people in their network looking (gold dust!).

 Ask for referrals